davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 the depth of the Moho near the Crystal Knob eruption site [@Trehu1991], which will be discussed in more detail in @sec:tectonic_scenarios.
-Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km [@Green1970a; @Borghini2009].
+Another minimum depth constraint is the plagioclase--spinel peridotite facies transition, which occurs at depths of 20-30 km but is highly composition-dependent [@Green1970a; @Borghini2009], with high-Cr harzburgites stable to the surface.

 The high-pressure boundary of spinel stability limits maximum possible entrainment depths.
-The spinel--garnet peridotite phase transition is composition-dependent and poorly constrained for natural systems, but thought to lie over the 50-80 km depth interval [@ONeill1981; @Kinzler1997; @Gasparik2000; @Klemme2004].
+The spinel--garnet peridotite facies transition is composition-dependent and poorly constrained for natural systems, but thought to lie over the 50-80 km depth interval [@ONeill1981; @Kinzler1997; @Gasparik2000; @Klemme2004].